jamilbar/Final-Project/README.md

 - **ground truth.csv**
   Contains a subset of games (20 video game).
-  It is used in **evaluation** to compare the retrieved plots against human-curated ground truth (We created the ground truth).
+  It is used in **evaluation** to compare the retrieved plots against human-curated ground truth (We maually labeld the ground truth).
   Each entry includes a `name` and its `plot` and a text column.
 The related titles are mapped in the `ground_truth` dictionary inside `main.py`.